rust-lang/book/src/ch04-03-fixing-ownership-errors.md

 }
 ```

 Another possibility is to return a string literal, which lives forever (indicated by `'static`).
-This applies if we never intend to change the string.
+This solution applies if we never intend to change the string, and the string can be written directly in the program source code:

 ```rust
 fn return_a_string() -> &'static str {